 d.
 Book Reviews engaging with recent literary works.

 3. Contributions should be mailed only in a soft copy (.doc or .docx format) to email@example.com, the subject of the mail being ‘Submission for IJIEL Blog’.

-5. The article/blogpost must be cited following the 20th edition of the Bluebook Citation Guide.
+5. The article/blogpost must be cited following the OSCOLA 4th edition.
 Contributors are requested to comply with the same.

 The IJIEL Blog is designed to supplement our journal.
 Therefore, longer pieces (essays or responses to pieces) should be addressed to the journal and not the blog.
 To submit a piece to the blog, or for any clarifications, please write to us at firstname.lastname@example.org.